Homotopical inverse diagrams in categories with attributes: Summary and outlook

-\begin{remark}[Applications] The present work was primarily motivated by the cases required in \cite[\textsection 5]{kapulkin-lumsdaine:homotopy-theory-of-type-theories}: specifically, the CwA $\C^\EqvCat$ of \emph{span-equivalences}, along with auxiliary constructions to witness reflexivity, transitivity, and symmetry of span-equivalences, all also presented as homotopical inverse diagram models.
+\begin{remark}[Applications] The present work was primarily motivated by the cases required in the companion paper \jpaacite[\textsection 5]{kapulkin-lumsdaine:homotopy-theory-of-type-theories}: specifically, the CwA $\C^\EqvCat$ of \emph{span-equivalences}, along with auxiliary constructions to witness reflexivity, transitivity, and symmetry of span-equivalences, all also presented as homotopical inverse diagram models.

 \optionaltodo{Should we say anything here about further applications?
 They seem to fall into two classes:}

 \optionaltodo{Things we plan to follow in future work: conservativity kind of shit)}

 \optionaltodo{Things we hope other people will follow up because we can’t be bothered to but might mention here if we want to take partial credit for them anyway \ldots E.g.\ homotopy coherent diagrams by replacing non-inverse categories by homotopical inverse categories; cf.\ Szumi\l o (where exactly??) for doing this in fib cats.
 E.g.\ also, semi-simplicial diagrams, cf.\ that Kraus paper; but also make sure to note the difference between this and the open problem of internal semi-simplicial types.}